usk2820/R-course-assignment/README.md

 (e) Read this article and discuss how prevalent p-hacking is in science.

 **QUESTION 2**

-Binomial Logit Regression with R: Load the data file voting_data.csv.
-This data is Pew Research Center Polls taken during the 2008 election campaign.
-The data consists of a respondent’s vote intention, marital status and state information. “dem_vote” is a vote intention indicator between a republican candidate and a democrat candidate (0 = republican leaning, 1 = democrat leaning), “marital_id” is a marital status indicator (0 = non-married, 1 = married), and “state” is the state where the respondent lives.
-Use a binomial logistic regression to predict vote intention (y) using the indicator for being married (x1) and the state indicator (x2) as predictors.

-(a) Explain potential problems if we use a multiple linear regression model with a normal error term for this exercise.

-(b) Write down and explain the outcome distribution and the link function of the binomial logistic regression model.

-(c) Show the summary of the regression results and interpret the the coefficient related to x1.
-What is your conclusion as to the vote intention for married and non-married voters?

-**QUESTION 3**

 R programming: Suppose we have two separate bags of balls.
 Bag A has N number of balls in it, some white some black but we don’t know how many of each color.
 Bag B